The Superjesus: Career peak: 1997–2004

-Reformation: 2012–present
+Reformation, Love and Violence and touring: 2012–2021

 On 27 November 2012 McLeod announced on radio station Triple M The Superjesus would reunite for a one-off show on 1 February 2013.
 Later, McLeod told the Northern Star "We only got back together in 2013 because our drummer [Paul Berryman] came back to Australia from Seattle, so we [bass player Stuart Rudd and lead singer McLeod] thought we could play one single show, see how the crowd responded and, more importantly, how we responded to each other and see if we had some musical chemistry together.
 The one show was better than we had hoped, crowd-wise and for ourselves."
 The band, with the line-up of Berryman, Henwood, McLeod and Rudd, played at the Stone Music Festival with Van Halen and Aerosmith in Sydney in April, before embarking on their first national tour in 10 years – The Resurrection Tour – in May and June.

 In early 2015 the Superjesus undertook the She Who Rocks Tour sharing the stage with the Baby Animals, fronted by Suze DeMarchi.
 In June that year the Superjesus released their first single in over a decade, "The Setting Sun".
 In November they followed with "St. Peters Lane", and embarked on The Setting Sun Tour.
 In December, Henwood departed to return to The Androids and was replaced with former member, Jason Slack and in April 2016, drummer Paul Berryman departed due to family commitments and residing in the United States.
 Meanwhile, McLeod traveled to New York City for three months to write new material for a planned fourth album.

 In August 2016, the band released an EP, entitled Love and Violence, released through Golden Robot Records.
 The Superjesus supported the EP with a national tour commencing in October.

 In March 2017, The Superjesus were inducted into the South Australian Music Hall of Fame.
-In 2018, The Superjesus celebrated 20 years ofSumo by re-releasing the album in August with bonus tracks and a national tour.
+In 2018, The Superjesus celebrated 20 years of Sumo by re-releasing the album in August with bonus tracks and a national tour.

 In January 2019, The Superjesus appeared at the 'Under the Southern Stars' concert tour of five states starting off at Hastings, Victoria, with performances in Tasmania, Queensland, New South Wales and South Australia scheduled throughout January.
 Appearing with The Superjesus at the Hastings concert were Hoodoo Gurus, Eskimo Joe, You Am I, British India, The Getaway Plan and Scott Darlow.
 In November, The Superjesus travelled overseas and performed in the South American country of Brazil.
 The band was also featured and interviewed on a documentary, celebrating the ABC TV Australian music show Recovery, hosted by Dylan Lewis.